History BA (Hons) module details

 This module explores the complex histories of collecting and displaying.
 You will examine the relationship between museums and history by looking at the origins of museum objects and the histories that shaped collecting practices.
 You will examine these which may include public history and heritage sites, the impact of colonialism and decolonisation processes in the formation of museums, as well as the effects of the emergence of academic disciplines such as archaeology and anthropology in the shaping of collecting and displaying practices.

-Literature review, 40%: You will review and analyse secondary sources related to one of the module themes in 1500 words.
+Literature review, 40%: You will review and analyse secondary sources related to one of the module themes.

 Online Exhibition, 45%.
 In pairs, you will work on an online exhibition related to one of the themes of the module.
-You will include primary sources and a final bibliography in 2000 words.
+You will include primary sources and a final bibliography.

 Critical reflection, 15%: You will write 500 words reflecting on the work you have done for this module focusing on the knowledge and skills you have learned.